Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 Tides essentially affect the height of the water you’re cruising on, which is subject to change based on the tide.
 The changing tides can cause several feet of change in the water depth (sea level), so it’s important boaters are aware of the tide’s direction (is it coming or going?) and timing whenever they are boating.
 Even if it seems like a minuscule level of water depth change, tides can affect things like:

-• what boaters should know about tideshow much rope you need to tie onto a dock
+• how much rope you need to tie onto a dock

 • how much clearance you have to sail underneath a bridge